revolist/revogrid-docs/gantt/benefits-of-gantt-chart.md

 Scale is a human concern as much as a technical one.
 A plan with thousands of tasks is useless if scrolling, editing, or finding the relevant branch breaks the user's train of thought.

-RevoGantt is built on a virtualized grid and timeline, so the browser renders the visible working area rather than every row and time cell at once.
+RevoGrid Gantt is built on a virtualized grid and timeline, so the browser renders the visible working area rather than every row and time cell at once.
 Product teams should still test realistic hierarchies, dependencies, custom cells, calculations, and target hardware.
 Performance claims matter only when the actual planner can move through the schedule without waiting on the interface.

 ## What different people gain